Kool-Cool/dump-/PCA.md

+Hi there!
+Welcome !
+PCA is a powerful technique for analyzing large datasets with many features or dimensions.
+It can help you reduce the complexity of your data, visualize it better, and improve the performance of your machine learning models.
+In this file, I will explain the mathematics behind PCA and how to implement it in Python

 # Principal Component Analysis (PCA)

 Principal component analysis (PCA) is a technique for dimensionality reduction and data visualization.
 It can be used to find the most important features or components of a dataset, and to project the data onto a lower-dimensional space.